archanarose28/soft_skill-sprojet1-markdown_rose28_mountblue/SoftskillProject.md

 4. **Graph databases**

-   A graph database focuses on the relationship between data elements. &nbsp;Each element is stored as a node (such as a person in a social media graph). &nbsp;  The connections between elements are called links or relationships.&nbsp; In a graph database, connections are first-class elements of the database, stored directly.&nbsp; In relational databases, links are implied, using data to express the relationships.
+   A graph database focuses on the relationship between data elements. &nbsp;Each element is stored as a node (such as a person in a social media graph). &nbsp;  The connections between elements are called links or relationships.&nbsp; In a graph database, &nbsp;connections are first-class elements of the database, stored directly.&nbsp; In relational databases, links are implied, using data to express the relationships.

    A graph database is optimized to capture and search the connections between data elements, overcoming the overhead associated with JOINing multiple tables in SQL.